gouezec/banana/report.md

 ## Ideas for future work
 The top ideas for improvement are implementing:
 1 - a prioritized experience replay buffer.
-2 - a duelling architecture
+2 - a duelling network architecture